Nike-Inc/backstopper/backstopper-servlet-api/README.md

 * **`UnhandledExceptionHandlerServletApiBase`** - An extension of the core `UnhandledExceptionHandlerBase` that takes in a `HttpServletRequest` and `HttpServletResponse` and does the necessary adaptation for calling the `UnhandledExceptionHandlerBase` `super` methods.
 * **`RequestInfoForLoggingServletApiAdapter`** - The adapter used by `ApiExceptionHandlerServletApiBase` and `UnhandledExceptionHandlerServletApiBase` for exposing `HttpServletRequest` as the `RequestInfoForLogging` needed by the core Backstopper components.

+## NOTE - Servlet API dependency required at runtime

+This `backstopper-servlet-api` module does not export any transitive Servlet API dependency to prevent runtime version conflicts with whatever Servlet environment you deploy to.

+This should not affect most users since this library is likely to be used in a Servlet environment where the required dependencies are already on the classpath at runtime, however if you receive class-not-found errors related to Servlet API classes then you'll need to pull the necessary dependency into your project.

+The dependency you may need to pull in (choose one of the following, depending on your environment needs):

+* Servlet 3+ API: [javax.servlet:javax.servlet-api:\[servlet-api-version\]](https://search.maven.org/search?q=g:javax.servlet%20AND%20a:javax.servlet-api)
+* Servlet 2 API: [javax.servlet:servlet-api:\[servlet-2-api-version\]](https://search.maven.org/search?q=g:javax.servlet%20AND%20a:servlet-api)

 ## More Info

 See the [base project README.md](../README.md), [User Guide](../USER_GUIDE.md), and Backstopper repository source code and javadocs for all further information.